Federal Employee Education & Assistance Fund

 NEED HELP?
 CALL OR TEXT 9-8-8

-The National Suicide Prevention Lifeline recently completed the launch of 9-8-8, a nationwide 3-digit dialing code for those who are suicidal or experiencing any type of mental health crisis.
+The National Suicide Prevention Lifeline completed the launch of 9-8-8, a nationwide 3-digit dialing code for those who are suicidal or experiencing any type of mental health crisis.
 9-8-8 connects callers to a nationwide network of trained counselors, who when needed, can connect the individual to local care.

 The launch of 9-8-8 also includes the Veterans Crisis Line.